-This page documents the various reasons that a Project Accounting report (such as the JSR) may display "multiple" or display as blank in the Rates column.
+This page documents the various reasons that a Project Accounting report (such as the JSR) may display "multiple" or display as blank in the RATE column.

 - For any report row that is actually an indirect cost element (and therefore has an indirect rate), the rate that exists on the last day of the current period is determined.

-- If you have a single fringe Cost Element, with different rates in different fiscal years, then when you run the report across multiple years the most current rate is displayed in the rate field.
+- If you have a single fringe Cost Element, with different rates in different fiscal years, then when you run the report across multiple years the most current rate is displayed in the RATE column.

 - When multiple Cost Structures are charged to the same project, the word "multiple” is displayed.